 Indian government refused to act to restore the millennia old sports.
 This resulted in public protests in Tamil Nadu.
 Local stores closed and people raised black flags.

 Jallikattu remained banned in 2016 also, with some public protests and a few events held in defiance.

 Indian government played a charade with Tamil Nadu.
 It issued an executive order in January 2016 allowing jallikattu, instead of passing a proper law or ordinance that could legally overcome the Supreme Court ban.
 Supreme Court put on hold the executive order thus continuing the ban on jallikattu.
 This should not come as a surprise to Indian government because legal experts publicly warned that the executive might not be enough to overcome the 2014 Supreme Court ban (The Hindu; January 9, 2016).
 Indian government ruling party was not particularly interested in allowing jallikattu, An Indian government minister, Ms. Menaka Gandhi from a northern state, publicly opposed it.
 She said that the ruling party BJP was against Jallikattu (The Hindu; January 17, 2015).
 Neither Prime Minister Modi nor party officials called her to withdraw the statement.

 In our opinion, Indian government issued the executive order just to assuage the opposition in Tamil Nadu but not particularly interested in lifting the ban.
 This did not go unnoticed in Tamil Nadu.
 Indian government and Prime Minister Modi came under criticism during the massive 2017 protests.
-The News Minute.com wrote on January 19, 2017, But the worst of the sloganeering, caustic remarks and unpublishable expletives were directed at Narendra Modi.
+The News Minute.com wrote on January 19, 2017, But the worst of the sloganeering, caustic remarks and unpublishable expletives were directed at [Indian Prime Minister] Narendra Modi."